Larry Ellison, founder and CEO of Oracle, whose lifestyle exudes a lavish life and style, is most worthy of a profile in style.

 To say that Larry Ellison is into planes and cars would be a gross understatement.
 He has a fleet of the best of the best.
 And, like any playboy with wild tendencies, he has “collected” women in a way that could be seen as consistent with his other expensive hobbies.

 It also must be mentioned that his love of sport is legendary.
-Case in point: the Americas Cup competition that he is bringing to San Francisco this year, with great fanfare, and with great expense.
+Case in point: the Americas Cup competition that he brings to San Francisco this year, with great fanfare, and with great expense.

 So how does this world champion sailboat racer, jet pilot, and ruthless businessman do on matters of personal style?
 Larry Ellison tends to be a style conscious man.
 His clothing choices suggest that this is true.
 I also remember him visiting a high-end menswear store where I worked in Chicago back in the 1990’s, and that what he purchased then was stylish clothing for a power dresser.

 Recent photos of Larry Ellison suggest that he still has the knack for power dressing.
 Wearing suits, especially double-breasted styles, with peak lapels convey that he looks as assertive as he is.
-An executive portrait, taken when he was somewhat younger, shows him at his very best, looking totally confident and sophisticated in a dark suit, white shirt, and a beautiful red tie that compliments his complexion.
+An executive portrait, taken when he was somewhat younger, shows him at his very best.
+He looked totally confident and sophisticated in a dark suit, white shirt, and red tie that compliments his complexion.

 Larry has eased off on wearing ties [maybe he read my blog about ties last week?], which isn’t such a bad idea.
 But the black mock turtleneck knit worn, a la Steve Jobs, in place of a dress shirt and tie, looks incredibly dated.
 The black color sill hints at his assertiveness, and may even echo a sense of his avant-garde thinking.
 But between the look being so closely associated with is good friend Jobs, and with the 1990’s, it is not doing him any favors.